tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 # Documentation Objectives

-Our objectives for the LiveCode documentation can be categorised as
+Our objectives for the documentation can be categorised as
 - Completeness
 - Correctness
 - Instructiveness

 ## Completeness

-In the context of the dictionary, completeness clearly entails the documentation of all LiveCode syntax.
+In the context of the dictionary, completeness clearly entails the documentation of all syntax.
 The most basic form of incompleteness is a completely missing dictionary entry.
 If you intend to write a missing dictionary entry, please bear these documentation objectives in mind and consult the
 [documentation format specification](guides/LiveCode%20Documentation%20Format%20Reference.md).

-The dictionary ought to contain *all* the relevant information about a particular piece of LiveCode syntax.
+The dictionary ought to contain *all* the relevant information about a particular piece of syntax.
 Every syntax variant should be explained in detail in the description.
 Some of the most commonly missing information in our current dictionary is as follows:
 - Inadequate or missing explanation of a parameter's function
 - Omitted description of side effects, especially when `the result` or